by Robert J. Mendenhall

 “Yeah.
 By the way,” the soldier grinned.
 “You’ll probably get all that info in your orientation briefing tomorrow.”

 Billy rested his head against the coarse wall and closed his eyes.
 His chest still ached and his pulse still raced, but his breathing stabilized.
 He thought about home, about his family and friends.
-About the job he left at Safeway he left behind.
+About the job at Safeway he left behind.
 This place was nothing like West Frankfort, Illinois.

 He opened his eyes and glanced up at the exposed rebar and sharp corners of the bunker.
 “Is this thing strong enough?”